aforward/writing/blog/the-code-i-didnt-write.md

 + Or boring but works great,
 + Or maybe has a some historical significance

-It is also an intimidating question... you have to pick just _one_ piece of code and what’s beautiful to some might be utter rubbish to others.
+It is also an intimidating question... you have to pick just _one_ piece of code and what's beautiful to some might be utter rubbish to others.
 Maybe someone thinks your code is too clever (and it shouldn't be), or maybe your code is too simple (and does not consider enough edge cases), or maybe you used a `foreach` loop and everyone knows (tongue in cheek) that a `map` is always better.

 I see three general approaches to answering this question